javierhf/api-documentation-showcase/docs/index.md

 # My API Documentation Portfolio
 **Welcome to my GitHub repository showcasing API documentation samples** that I have created as part of my practice in technical writing.

-Please note that due to confidentiality agreements with my previous employers, these samples are *fictional* and not based on real-world projects.
-They are designed to demonstrate my ability to create clear, user-friendly, and structured API documentation.
+**Please note that due to confidentiality agreements** with my previous employers, these samples are *fictional* or present my version of real-world publicly accessible documentation project to demonstrate my ability to create clear, user-friendly, and structured API documentation.

 ## Table of Contents